+8801571777695

 6 to 12 months 0.5 ounces per week,

-The rate then slowed as they got closer to adulthood.
 If you notice any abnormalities in your kitten’s weight gain contact your vet to confirm that they are getting the right type of food.

 How to Transition to Adult Cat Food